 Since my delightful land is gone.

 In the above lines, we see that there is no mention of nature at all.
 The first line ‘The spirit was silent; this line reinforces the idea of complete silence on behalf of the spirit.
 It also conveys to us that man’s existence is immaterial and inferior in contrast to the forces of nature.
 The second line of the stanza: Mortar and stone to build a wall’.
-This sharply contrasts to the rest of the poem which deals with the theme of nature.
+This sharply contrasts with the rest of ‘Shut Out’ which deals with the theme of nature.
 This also brings home the inferiority of mankind as compared to nature.
-The use of the word ‘wall’ symbolises isolation and seclusion, telling us that now the poet was denied the view of her garden.
+The use of the word ‘wall’ symbolizes isolation and seclusion, telling us that now the poet was denied the view of her garden.

 Thus, the wall is symbolized as threatening and is a more permanent barrier than the door because now the narrator is completely cut off.
-This third section of the poem is made up of two quatrains which highlight the utter hopelessness of her situation, the darkness in which the speaker is left.
+This third section of ‘Shut Out’ is made up of two quatrains which highlight the utter hopelessness of her situation, the darkness in which the speaker is left.
 Even when nature has found its way behind the wall it makes little difference.
-There is a disconnection which is irredeemable.
+There is a disconnection that is irredeemable.

 Here we also experience a change in the tense which suggests that the previous stanzas were just a story and now the poet has taken on a more mature approach.
 The poet is completely desolate now and has given up all hope.
 Her desperation and dejectedness is best shown in the following lines,